stsurya/Linux/LinuxCommands/User&GroupManagement/useradd.md

 - `sudo useradd <username>` won't ask for password and other details.
 This is non-interactive.<br>
 - `sudo adduser <username>` will ask for passowrd and it is more user-friendly and suitable for standard user setups.

+Note: To execute useradd command you need to have sudo access.

 ## Automation script to create a user